DomanskiFilip/Slime-Hopper/README.md

 the game was made by me in my high school days in C# saddly I lost the code files.

-I reserve all rights to the game except music.

 Music for the final version of the game was taken from the game Roguelands by Smash Games track name is "Mushroom Town"

 yt link to music track used: https://www.youtube.com/watch?v=GL0EN_5qLl4